abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 The Buddha often described wise attention as knowing when there are wholesome states present in the mind, and knowing when there are unwholesome states present.
-It's also a quality that supports right effort—generating the wholesome and discouraging the unwholesome.
+It's also a quality that supports right effort---generating the wholesome and discouraging the unwholesome.
 To help with that, wise attention serves as an anchor for our mindfulness.
-I tend to encourage mindfulness of the body—using the body as a foundation for mindfulness and awareness, and for directing attention skillfully.
+I tend to encourage mindfulness of the body---using the body as a foundation for mindfulness and awareness, and for directing attention skillfully.